thiagoguarino/trybe-project36-restaurant-orders/README.md

 <details>
   <summary><strong>How To Execute the App</strong></summary>

-  - to open the Console Menu: `python3 src/main.py`
+  - to run the app: `python3 src/main.py`

 </details>